William Shatner seeks charitable donation to settle Hamilton condo dispute

 Shatner replied on Tuesday saying removing his name doesn't exonerate Lamb for damages for using his brand in a commercial venture.

-The "Star Trek" best know as Captain Kirk asks Lamb for a "nice big donation" for his charity in lieu of having to talk to his lawyers.
+The "Star Trek" actor best know as Captain Kirk asks Lamb for a "nice big donation" for his charity in lieu of having to talk to his lawyers.

-"I understand you are a kind gentleman," wrote Kirk.
+"I understand you are a kind gentleman," Shatner wrote on Twitter.
 "Let's settle this like gentlemen."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.